Living Greek in Greece: Euripides' Medea

 SCHOLARSHIPS

-The Paideia Institute is able to offer a number of full and partial scholarships to participants with financial need.
+The Paideia Institute is able to offer a number of full and partial scholarships to participants with demonstrated financial need.
 Please visit our scholarships page to learn more.
-Scholarship applications received by the priority application deadline for the program (March 1, 2023) will receive fullest consideration.
+Scholarship applications must be received by March 1, 2025.

 QUESTIONS